Ron Miller came to Carolina in 1967 as a physical education instructor. A

 dedication to his school, his sport and his teams has come to be

 recognized as impressive as that of another longtime Carolina icon.
-Heading into the 2015-16 season, he had a total of 1,421 wins over the course of his impressive career.
+Heading into the 2016-17 season, he has a career record of 1450-802.

 Miller’s influence on his fencing squads parallels that of legendary